Skip to:

 The product overview is the gateway to your PRD.
 It introduces the product's vision, mission, and high-level goals.
 It sets the context for everything that follows.

 In the product overview, you'll describe the product's purpose and its target audience.
 What problem does it solve?
 How does it benefit users?
 You might also outline the competitive landscape to give a sense of where your product fits in the market.
-By presenting this information upfront, you ensure that everyone understands the broader objectives.
+By presenting this information upfront, you ensure everyone understands the broader objectives.

 Problem statement